izderadicka/ptunnel-rust/README.md

 Mobile users
 ============
-Mobile users may connect to different networks, where some (corporate network) have proxy and others (home, public wifis) do not.  ptunnel is able to handle such situations,  because if it cannot connect proxy, it falls back to direct connetion to remote host.
+Mobile users may connect to different networks, where some (corporate network) have proxy and others (home, public wifis) do not.  ptunnel is able to cope with such situations,  because if it cannot connect to proxy, it falls back to direct connetion to remote host.
 Thus you can easily move between networks and ptunnel will handle it.

 Proxy configuration
 ===================